proclaimforum/vscode-proclaimscript-language/README.md

 * more snippets for sample keywords, based on Example Maths from ProclaimForum.co.uk
 * Intellisense / autocomplete for inline help for keywords
 * improve DocumentSymbol parsing to include variables.
-* 'Problems' LSP for e.g. mismatched
+* 'Problems' LSP for usual syntax errors e.g. mismatched brackets
 * create new Command to replicate the old 'syntax check' output that displays a summary of all DB fields, variables and strings.
 * hook into live Proclaim system to syntax check DB field names